Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros off the critical line

 \subsection{Generation of off-critical zeros from critical edge zeros}

-As is clear from Figure \ref{allcrit}, going to the left $(\Delta<\Delta^*)$ from the left edge zeros or to the right $(\Delta>\Delta^*)$ from the right edge zeros the critical zeros disappear from the spectrum.
-In the case of left edge zeros, this is caused by the fact that Eq. (\ref{finalequation}) with $-a/d>0$ has no real solution for $\delta\rho_y$ if $\delta\Delta = \Delta-\Delta^*<0$.
+We observe the following in Figure \ref{allcritintro}: given an edge zero associated to the parameter $\Delta^*$, there exists $\delta_0>0$ such that for all $0<\delta<\delta_0$, for a left (resp. right) edge zero, there is no critical zero associated to the parameter $\Delta^*-\delta$ (resp. $\Delta^*+\delta$).
+In the specific case of left edge zeros, this is caused by the fact that Eq. (\ref{finalequation}) with the numerically verified inequality $-a/c>0$ has no real solution for $\delta\rho_y$ if $\delta\Delta = \Delta-\Delta^*<0$, see also Eq. (\ref{deltarho1}).

-The only way out is to allow the $\rho_x$-component to deviate from its critical value $\frac{1}{2}$.
-Considering the relations (\ref{infinitesimal}) in Eqs. (\ref{offzeros1}) and (\ref{offzeros2}) and Taylor expanding in powers of small variables $\delta\Delta$, $\delta\rho_x$ and $\delta\rho_y$, one arrives at
+Therefore, the only way to have a zero of $\zeta^{(2)}(s,\Delta)$ corresponding to these values of the parameter $\Delta$ close to an edge zero is to allow the $\rho_x$-component to deviate from its critical value $\frac{1}{2}$.
+We therefore obtain the following result.